 Many beach towns are made for summer crowds, but Cannon Beach and the northern Oregon coast exude romance all through the year.
 Haystack Rock presides over the misty surf, and when the tide ebbs, low boulders appear to bubble up from the sand around it, hiding tide pools in their crevices.
 (Keep in mind, the cold Pacific waters and strong riptides do not favor swimming.)
 Cannon Beach’s cottages, shops, and restaurants reward a day of browsing, and if you’re visiting from an eastern state, don’t leave without feasting on Dungeness crab and Oregon craft beers.
 More sedate than nearby Seaside, the town’s quiet, comfortable character is perfect for relaxed getaways, with plenty of hiking and biking to entertain you between spells of contentedly staring out at the ocean.

-What are the top things to do in Cannon Beach?
+Top things to do in Cannon Beach

 Ecola State Park

 Ecola State Park begins on the north end of Cannon Beach and stretches north along the Pacific coast for miles.
 Eight miles of the Oregon Coast Trail pass through here, and many routes take you up the bluffs to find spectacular views.
 Kids love scrambling around the tide pools at Indian Beach, pointing out anemone and starfish — just keep an eye out for the sneaker waves.
 In winter, look for gray whales and elk.